zriyansh/signoz.io/docs/faqs/product.md

 Our goal is to provide an integrated UI between all telemetry signals - metrics, traces, and logs - similar to what SaaS vendors like Datadog provide.

+### What is the difference between `signoz/alertmanager` and `prometheus/alertmanager`?

+`prometheus/alertmanager` mostly works via config and needs to restart for every change.
+The SigNoz team forked and created APIs to create, test and manage channels dynamically along with other functionalities like muting, inhibiting, etc

 ### How does SigNoz compare to Grafana stack ( Prometheus, Loki, Tempo)?

 The advantages of SigNoz are powered by the choice of columnar database underlying it.
 Running aggregates on traces and logs would be much more efficient when doing in a columnar db.
 So, if you use Tempo you won't be able to get sum/rate/count/percentile on spans filtered by tags/labels.
 Similarly, for Loki if you look into their open issues on performance, you will find issues in running fast aggregations on millions of log lines.
 Moreover, running 3 stacks for metrics, traces and logs would prove to be more cumbersome for millions of events.

 Using a single underlying datastore helps us in switching context from metrics to traces.
 Say, you see a spike in latency or error % of external calls or db calls from a service, SigNoz can take you to relevant traces on the click of a button which may not be as simple in Grafana (as far as we know).

 #### To Summarise